Enoch Powell: Falklands conflict

-When Argentina invaded the Falkland Islands in April 1982, Powell was given secret briefings on Privy Councillor terms on behalf of his party.
-On 3 April, Powell said in the Commons that the time for inquests on the government's failure to protect the Falkland Islands would come later and that although it was right to put the issue before the United Nations, the UK should not wait upon that organisation to deliberate but use forceful action now.
-He then turned to face Thatcher: "The Prime Minister, shortly after she came into office, received a sobriquet as the 'Iron Lady'.
+When the Falkland Islands were invaded by Argentina in April 1982, Powell was given secret briefings on Privy Counsellor terms on behalf of his party.
+On 3 April Powell said in the Commons that the time for inquests on the government's failure to protect the Falklands would come later and that although it was right to put the issue before the United Nations, Britain should not wait upon that organisation to deliberate but use forceful action now.
+He then turned to face Thatcher: "The Prime Minister, shortly after she came into office, received a soubriquet as the "Iron Lady".
 It arose in the context of remarks which she made about defence against the Soviet Union and its allies; but there was no reason to suppose that the right hon.
 Lady did not welcome and, indeed, take pride in that description.
 In the next week or two this House, the nation and the right hon.
-Lady herself will learn of what metal she is made".
+Lady herself will learn of what metal she is made."
 According to Thatcher's friends this had a "devastating impact" on her and encouraged her resolve.

 On 14 April, in the Commons, Powell said: "it is difficult to fault the military and especially the naval measures which the Government have taken".
 He added: "We are in some danger of resting our position too exclusively upon the existence, the nature and the wishes of the inhabitants of the Falkland Islands ... if the population of the Falkland Islands did not desire to be British, the principle that the Queen wishes no unwilling subjects would long ago have prevailed; but we should create great difficulties for ourselves in other contexts, as well as in this context, if we rested our action purely and exclusively on the notion of restoring tolerable, acceptable conditions and self-determination to our fellow Britons on the Falkland Islands. ...
 I do not think that we need be too nice about saying that we defend our territory as well as our people.
 There is nothing irrational, nothing to be ashamed of, in doing that.
 Indeed, it is impossible in the last resort to distinguish between the defence of territory and the defence of people".